By Marg Powell, Specialist Library Technician, Metadata Services | 19 November 2014

-The Jackson family of North Queensland, would like to share the story of their ANZAC, Private Johnny Jackson.
+The Jackson family of North Queensland, would like to share the story of their ANZAC, Private Johnny Jackson, 5th Light Horse Regiment.

-When Johnny enlisted in the AIF in November 1915, Australians were still fighting in Gallipoli.
+When Johnny enlisted in the first AIF in November 1915, Australians were still fighting at Gallipoli.
 Assigned to the 1st Light Horse Regiment Train, he later transferred to the 5th Light Horse Regiment where his brother Ernest also served, and where he trained and worked in railway construction.

 Johnny Jackson rarely talked about his experiences, however his family can recall several, that are retold here.